chadbrewbaker/LiterateFunctionalExploration/README.md

 LiterateFunctionalExploration
 =============================

-Iowa Ruby Brigade talk on Cumber and WATIR
+Iowa Ruby Brigade talk on Cucumber and WATIR